microsoft/vcpkg-docs/vcpkg/consume/lock-package-versions.md

 The manifest file above uses the [dependency object](../reference/vcpkg-json.md#dependency) notation to set a minimum version constraint (`version>=`) on `fmt`.
-In order to satisfy the dependencies vcpkg needs to satisfy two constraints, one comfing from the baseline and one coming from the minimum version constraint in the `dependencies` list.
+In order to satisfy the dependencies vcpkg needs to satisfy two constraints, one coming from the baseline and one coming from the minimum version constraint in the `dependencies` list.

 * Baseline constraint, `"version>=": "7.1.3"`.